WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 print(pictures[0])
 ```

 which will print the first item from the ```pictures``` list.
-Change the number in square brackets to see the other items in your list.
+Run your code - it should display the first picture in the list.
+Change the number in square brackets and run the code again to see the other items in your list.

 ## Challenge